Rahulchaudhary792/todolist/README.md

-We can create, Retrieve, Update, Delete tasks using this todo list app Commands for running frontend server: cd frontend npm run dev
+We can create, Retrieve, Update, Delete tasks using this todo list app\n Commands for running frontend server: cd frontend npm run dev